chudelini/higherhigher/README.md

     }
 ```
 - "/admin" returns login page to AdminPage
-- "/api/add-mark/" returns form to be filled by enduser (grading) and data sent to DB
+- "/api/add-mark/" returns form to be filled by enduser (grading).
+Data provided by user will be sent to DB